 MP for Ashford

-Sojan Joseph is the Labour (Co-op) MP for Ashford, first elected in 2024.
-He currently serves on the Environmental Audit Committee and the Representation of the People Bill committee (from 2026), having previously sat on committees for the Mental Health Bill and the Terminally Ill Adults (End of Life) Bill.
-He has a very high party loyalty rating (99%) but his parliamentary attendance is notably below the party average (17%).
+Sojan Joseph is the Labour and Co-operative MP for Ashford, elected in 2024.
+He currently serves on the Environmental Audit Committee and on the Representation of the People Bill committee, and has previously sat on committees examining the Mental Health Bill and the Terminally Ill Adults (End of Life) Bill.

 Generated 21 February 2026